oren/oren.github.io/egalitarian-leadership-playbook/README.md

 The Egalitarian Leadership Playbook is the missing manual on how to build a successful strategy.

 ## 2. Why should you care?
+After reading this playbook you will be able to:
+1. Build a successful strategy for your organization.
+1. Build a go-to-market strategy.
+1. Build a product development process.
+1. Build a software development process.
+1. Mentor others in all of the above.

 You will be able to increase the innovation at your organization.
+It's main focus is building a strategy but it It also  go-to-market strategy, product development process and software engineering.

 ## 3. Who is this for?
 A leader of a complex organization will benefit the most from this playbook.
 But even if you are not an official leader, implement it anyway (: